It depends a bit on the study you read, but somewhere between 50 and 75% of managers are ineffective.

 Things that you write down, you don't have to ruminate about it.

-You have a log that you can use if you decide to talk to the HR department.
+You have a log that you can use if you decide to talk to the Human Resources Department.

 Try to understand why your boss operates as he does.
 Is he insecure?
 Is he anxious about his position in the team or about the team's performance?
 Then try to reassure him.
 In this way, you will gradually understand your manager's manual, and learn how to deal with the situation.